Migration Guide

 const batteryLevel = await DeviceInfo.getBatteryLevel();

-// After (no await needed, now properties)
+// After (no await needed, now sync properties/methods)

 const uniqueId = DeviceInfoModule.uniqueId;